AnandChourasia007/Adopet-/README.md

 To run this project locally-

--Fork this repo and then clone it(or download in zip)
+1. Fork this repo and then clone it.

--Locate the local repo using command line and enter the commands,
+2. Locate this repo in the terminal and run the commands,

         npm install
         node index